michalc/projections/README.md

 To experiment with and learn about map projections, 3D transformations, SVG, and real-time low-garbage Javascript in a web-context.

 ## Some of the code looks like Fortran.
-Why not use <library or technique>?
+Why not use &lt;library or technique&gt;?

 To keep garbage to a reasonable minimum to make the transformations, which happen in real time in response to user interaction, as jank-free as possible.
 This often means